ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 We could loosen the requirement that type classes have exactly one method for them to be used linearly.
-Instead we could require the class to have a single _linear_ method, and that all the other method be unrestricted.
+Instead we could require the class to have a single *linear* method, and that all the other methods be unrestricted.
 In which case using the one linear method counts as consuming the type class once.